By Madeline Bocaro

 Would you come to me?
 Would you pull me up?

 Is it unfair to ask you, to help pull me up?

-The vibrations and perfect frequencies created in the 8-minutes long ending of this masterpiece written two years prior to his passing seem to have the meditative healing qualities of Tibetan singing bowls.
-If you listen and if you care, let the beautifully sustained droning ending of this 19+ minutes long epic take you to a place where all is free and painless.
+The vibrations and perfect frequencies created in the 8-minutes long ending of this masterpiece written two years prior to Lou’s passing seems to posess the meditative healing qualities of Tibetan singing bowls.
+If you listen, and if you care, allow the beautifully sustained droning ending of this 19+ minutes long epic take you to a place where all is free and painless.

 ...Anyone who heard Lou sing ‘Junior Dad’ will never forget the experience of that song, torn out of the Bible.
 This was rock & roll taken to whole new levels.”